core1024/LATE/README.md

-# Arduino Mini Games
+# LATE - Little Arduboy Timekiller Endeavour
-A game that features several modes that fit into Arduboy memmory, I enjoy and I find simple enough to code and pack together, so I'll be able to enjoy them on Arduboy too.
+A game that features several modes that fit into Arduboy memmory.
+I find them simple enough to code and pack together, so I'll be able to enjoy them on Arduboy too.

+The game state is saved in the EEPROM when the pause menu is issued (usually by pressing [B]).

 As of now, there's no support for RGB LED and sound.

 Music is not planned at all.

+## Tips and tricks:

+Hold [Left] while pressing [A] in the menu for reset.
+That way you can reset the current game state to start a new game (in the pause menu) or even reset the whole game data for the current mode (in the main menu), including high scores and any game state.

 ## Modes:
- * Tetris - Tetris clone.
+ * **Blocks Arcade** - Tetris clone.
 Graphics inspied by the Gameboy version.
 Gameplay features ghost piece, wall kicks and lock delay.
     ### Fetures
     - Enjoyable gameplay
     - Easy on the eyes graphics